Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 Before talking swift Inheritance let's talk about inheritance first

-Inheritance is a basic feature of Object Oriented Programming(OOP)
+Inheritance is one of the fundamental concepts of Object Oriented Programming(OOP)

 As the name suggest inheritance is about inheriting properties (in this case, not the wealth or money).
 In OOP sense, inheritance is about inheriting class properties and methods.